fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2b.md

 }
 ```

-First we create a new object for the note called <em>noteObject</em>, that will receive its content from the component's <em>newNote</em> state.
+First we create a new object for the note called <em>noteObject</em> that will receive its content from the component's <em>newNote</em> state.
 The unique identifier <i>id</i> is generated based on the total number of notes.
-Since notes are never deleted, this method works in our application.
-With the help of the <em>Math.random()</em> command, our note has a 50% change of being marked as important.
+This method works for our application since notes are never deleted.
+With the help of the <em>Math.random()</em> command, our note has a 50% chance of being marked as important.

-The new note is added to the list of notes by using the [concat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat) method of arrays that was introduced in [part 1](/en/part1/javascript#arrays):
+The new note is added to the list of notes using the [concat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat) array method introduced in [part 1](/en/part1/javascript#arrays):

 ```js
 setNotes(notes.concat(noteObject))